huggingface/blog/image-preferences.md

 - user: Ameeeee
 - user: linoyts
 ---
-# Hugging Face Community Releases an Open Preference Dataset for Text-to-Image Generation
+# Open Preference Dataset for Text-to-Image Generation by the 🤗 Community

 The Data is Better Together community releases yet another important dataset for open source development.
 Due to the lack of open preference datasets for text-to-image generation, we set out to release an Apache 2.0 licensed dataset for text-to-image generation.
-This dataset is focused on text-to-image preference pairs across common image generation categories, while using different model families and varying prompt complexities.
+This dataset is focused on text-to-image preference pairs across common image generation categories, while mixing different model families and varying prompt complexities.

 Want to see the results?
 All results can be found in [this collection on the Hugging Face Hub](https://huggingface.co/collections/data-is-better-together/image-preferences-675135cc9c31de7f912ce278) and code for pre- and post-processing can be found in [this GitHub repository](https://github.com/huggingface/data-is-better-together).
 Most importantly, there is a [ready-to-go preference dataset](https://huggingface.co/datasets/data-is-better-together/image-preferences-results-binarized) and a [flux-dev-lora-finetune](https://huggingface.co/data-is-better-together/image-preferences-flux-dev-lora).
 If you want to show your support already, don’t forget to like, subscribe and follow us before you continue reading further.